 In addition, it is absolutely important to manage risks associated with parts procured from Leading Competitive Countries (LCCs) in order to expand markets.
 Nissan has been conducting risk assessment before making sourcing decisions and providing support for improvement activities after sourcing.
 As part of preparations for production, the company carries out assessments of quality and of quantity management processes.
 In the production phase, quality checks are implemented at key points in the production and logistics process to prevent the production and utilization of imperfect parts.
 The company also works to reinforce measures identifying the root causes of issues in order to secure global market expansion and growth.
 To efficiently and effectively promote these activities, Nissan is globally standardizing tools and practices for improving processes and assessments.
-Through organizations to manage supplier risk in major regions including North America, Europe, China, Japan,
+Through organizations to manage supplier risk in major regions including North America, Europe, China, Japan, Thailand, India and Brazil, Nissan is reinforcing efforts to prevent risks associated with part supply.

-3 elements of Durshand north ( Risk factor HR/Workforce Purchased parts/ Raw materials Facilities Natural disasters (earthquakes) Reinforcement of office buildings (completed) Development of earthquake response manual, implementation of evacuation drills (once/year) Conducting of disaster prevention drills (once/year or more) Assessment of earthquake preparedness of major suppliers located in high quake-risk areas (FV0B) Planning to adopt damage reporting system on web base (FY1D) Confirmation of BCPs to be implemented at time of disaster by suppliers in high quake-risk areas (FY11) BCP for parts exports to continue production at overseas plants (FY12) Reinforcement of buildings and machinery (continued) Regular audits of each business facility Review of facility recovery manual (FY11) Fire Risk assessment based on Fire-Prevention Evaluation System (F-PES)(once/year) • Same as on the left Same as on the left Revision of equipment standard based on the assessment result Workplace injury Risk assessment based on SES (Safety Evaluation System) (once/year) Assessment for health and safety management system (once/ year) • Same as on the left • Same as on the left Pandemic Development of flu response manual (FYO9) Requested suppliers to develop response manual coordinated with Nissan Demand fluctuation Backup from other Nissan plants (as needed) Backup from other companies (as needed) Employment of short-term employees (as needed) Regular check of demand projection and supply capacity; implementation of measures Installation of flexible manufacturing system (completed) Regular check of demand projection and production capacity; implementation of measures Development of complementary production system for main powertrains Machinery breakdown Sharing of past incident experiences and reflection in preventive maintenance Reflection in equipment standards Bolstering of management at critical facilities Enhancement of preventive maintenance by ensuring thorough knowledge of facility maintenance guides (checking periods, parts and methods) Electric power shortage Thoroughgoing energy-conservation efforts Flexibility in plant operations and working hours in response to requests from the government or power companies Expansion of LCC-manufactured parts Assessment of monozukuri ability before supplier sourcing and support for improvement activities after sourcing; assessment of quality and of quantity management processes at production preparation phase.
-Quality check at mass-production phase (action "Gate1-3") and preliminary discussion of backup suppliers to reduce supply risk Bolstering of supplier risk-management teams in key areas (FY13) Decrease of skilled workers/ experts Planning and implementation of training program at each plant to develop skilled workers (FY10) Global development of human resources through the Global Pilot Plant program (FY11) Development of experts to teach technical skills (planning and implementation from FY12)
+3 elements of production HR/Workforce Purchased parts/ Raw materials Facilities Natural disasters (earthquakes) Reinforcement of office buildings (completed) Development of earthquaker response manual, implementation of eractuation drills (once/year) Conducting of disaster prevention drills (once/year or more) Assessment of earthquake preparedness of major suppliers located in high quake-risk areas (FVIB) Planning to adopt damage reporting system on web base (FVID) Confirmation of BCPs to be implemented at time of disaster by suppliers in high quake-risk areas (FVIT) BCP for parts exports to continue production at overseas plants (FYI2) Replanforcement of buildings and machinery (continued) Regular audits of each business facility Review of facility recovery manual (FY11) Fire Risk assessment based on Fire Prevention Evaluation System (F-PES) (once/year) " Same as on the left Same as on the left Revision of equipment standard based on the assessment result Workplace injury Risk assessment based on Safety Evaluation System (SES) (once/year) Assessment for health and safety management system (once/year) •Same as on the left Same as on the left Pandemic Development of flu response manual (FYO9) • Requested suppliers to develop response manual coordinated with Nissan Demand fluctuation Backup from other Nissan plants (as needed) Backup from other companies (as needed) Employment of short-term employees (as needed) Regular check of demand projection and supply capacity; implementation of measures Installation of flexible manufacturing system (completed) Regular check of demand projection and production capacity; implementation of measures Development of complementary production system for main powertrains Machinery breakdown - - Sharing of past incident experiences and reflection in preventive maintenance Reflection in equipment standards Reflection in equipment standards Botstering of management at critical facilities Chancement of preventive maintenance by ensuring thorough knowledge of facility maintenance guides (checking periods, parts and methods) Electric power shortage - - Thoroughgoing energy-conservation efforts Rexibility in plant operations and working hours in response to requests from the government or power companies Expansion of LCC-manufactured parts - Assessment of monazukuri ability before supplier sourcing and support for improvement activities after sourcing; assessment of quality and quantity management processes at production preparation phase Quality check at mass-production place (action "Gate 1-3") and pralimizary discussion of backup suppliers to reduce supply risk Obstering of supplier risk-management teams in key areas (FY13) Control of the process of - Decrease of skilled workers/ experts Planning and implementation of training program at each plant to develop skilled workers (PYIO) Slobal development of human resources through the Global Pilot Plant program (PYI1) Development of experts to teach technical skills (planning and implementation from PYI2) - -